nodejs/node/COLLABORATOR_GUIDE.md

 ### Involving the TSC

-Collaborators may opt to elevate pull requests or issues to the TSC for discussion by assigning the `tsc-review` label.
+Collaborators may opt to elevate pull requests or issues to the [TSC][] for discussion by assigning the `tsc-review` label or @-mentioning the `@nodejs/tsc` Github team.
 This should be done where a pull request:

+- is labeled `semver-major`, or
-- has a significant impact on the codebase,
+- has a significant impact on the codebase, or
-- is inherently controversial; or
+- is inherently controversial, or
 - has failed to reach consensus amongst the Collaborators who are actively participating in the discussion.